openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 >
 > (Source: [Happy Birthday Bitcoin!
 Here's a Look at Bitcoin's 11th Year by the Numbers](https://bitcoinmagazine.com/articles/happy-birthday-bitcoin-heres-a-look-at-bitcoins-11th-year-by-the-numbers))

 What's your hash rate per second?
-Let's calculate 10 million (or 10,000,000) hashes and wait...
+Let's calculate 10 million (or 10,000,000) hashes and check...

 ``` ruby
 #################